‘Forever chemicals’ linked to high blood pressure in middle-aged women: study

 Women with higher levels of specific types of PFAS, of which there are thousands, were more likely to develop hypertension, according to the study.

-Those who fell in the highest one-third for levels of PFOS, PFOA and PFOS precursor EtFOSAA incurred 42 percent, 47 percent and 42 percent greater risk of developing high blood pressure, respectively, compared to women in the lowest one-third.
+Those who fell in the highest one-third for levels of PFOS, PFOA and PFOS precursor EtFOSAA incurred 42%, 47% and 42% greater risk of developing high blood pressure, respectively, compared to women in the lowest one-third.

-Women in the highest one-third for all seven types of PFAS investigated had a 71 percent increased risk of developing high blood pressure, the authors found.
+Women in the highest one-third for all seven types of PFAS investigated had a 71% increased risk of developing high blood pressure, the authors found.

 “We have known for some time that PFAS disrupt metabolism in the body, yet, we didn’t expect the strength of the association we found,” senior author Sung Kyun Park, an associate professor of epidemiology and environmental health sciences at the University of Michigan School of Public Health, said in a statement.